Probabilistic method: First example

-By definition of the Ramsey number, this implies that R(r, r) must be bigger than n.
-In particular, R(r, r) must grow at least exponentially with r.
+By definition of the Ramsey number, this implies that $R(r,r)$ must be bigger than $n$.
+In particular, $R(r,r)$ must grow at least exponentially with $r$.

 A weakness of this argument is that it is entirely nonconstructive.
-Even though it proves (for example) that almost every coloring of the complete graph on (1.1)^{r} vertices contains no monochromatic r-subgraph, it gives no explicit example of such a coloring.
 The problem of finding such a coloring has been open for more than 50 years.

 Second example

 A 1959 paper of Erdős (see reference cited below) addressed the following problem in graph theory: given positive integers g and k, does there exist a graph G containing only cycles of length at least g, such that the chromatic number of G is at least k?

 It can be shown that such a graph exists for any g and k, and the proof is reasonably simple.
 Let n be very large and consider a random graph G on n vertices, where every edge in G exists with probability p = n^{1/g−1}.
 We show that with positive probability, G satisfies the following two properties:

 Property 1.
 G contains at most n/2 cycles of length less than g.